tayavalieva/weather/README.md

 - The user submits a request by selecting a known city from the autosuggest dropdown menu.
 - The application makes live calls to the API and retrieves the relevant weather information for the selected city (7-day forecast).
-- Selected location is stored at the client-side storage.
+- Selected location is stored at the browser's local storage.
 - The results from the API are displayed in a user-friendly way, with relevant icons for the forecast.